markkvba/bip-framework/ocp-framework-autoconfigure/README.md

 - OcpServiceAutoConfiguration has below beans configured and their responsibilities are as below:

   a.
-ServiceTimerAspect: Logs the time taken to execute Service methods and Rest End points
+ServiceTimerAspect: Logs the time taken to execute Service methods and Rest End points.

   b.
 ServiceValidationAspect: This aspect invokes business validations on eligible service API methods.
 	 Eligible service operations are any those which:
  	-have public scope